jdeversdev/Data-Analytics-WGU/README.md

 # Data-Analytics
 A compilation of projects focused on data analytics based on Google Data Analytics Certificate course and Udemy

+Note: To look into the process and vizualizations click on the desired project above.

 # Google - Case Studies